 - Alternatives to the Rich Results Test

-Critique of the Rich Results Test
+Initial responses to the Rich Results Test

-RRT only validates Google-approved schema types
+At first, the RRT only validated Google-approved schema types

 RRT forces the user to test the AMP version of a page